stashed/docs/docs/concepts/crds/backupconfiguration.md

 #### spec.backupHistoryLimit

 `spec.backupHistoryLimit` specifies the number of `BackupSession` and its associate resources (Job, PVC etc.) to keep for debugging purposes.
 The default value of this field is 1.
 Stash will cleanup the old `BackupSession` and it's associate resources after each backup session according to `backupHistoryLimit`.
+Stash will always keep the last completed BackupSession when `backuphistorylimit>0`.
+It will keep the last completed BackupSession even if it exceeds the history limit.
+This will help to keep the backup history when a backup gets skipped due to another running backup.

 #### spec.task